Research

 Computational Research

 Computational biophysics research at NC State is performed in the groups of Profs.
-Sagui, Roland, and Bernholc.
+Sagui, Roland, Bernholc, Lin, and Belmonte.

 Experimental Research